-ASAP Board Chair Dani Isaacsohn is the founder and CEO of a mission driven startup, Bridgeable, that aims to catalyze civic engagement by organizing real conversations between local decision makers and the communities that they serve.
+ASAP Board President Dani Isaacsohn is the founder and CEO of a mission driven startup, Bridgeable, that aims to catalyze civic engagement by organizing real conversations between local decision makers and the communities that they serve.
 Prior to starting Bridgeable, Isaacsohn graduated from Yale Law School and was the Deputy Get Out the Vote Director for the Hillary Clinton campaign in Virginia.
 He has an extensive background in political campaigning, organizing, and government, spending time in the Office of the White House Counsel during the Obama administration, the North Carolina Attorney General’s Office of Consumer Protection, and the New York-based law firm Debevoise and Plimpton.

 Isaacsohn was the Policy Director for a U.S. Senate primary campaign in 2015, and has provided policy-development support for political campaigns ranging from the local to the presidential level, primarily focusing on domestic issues, including immigration reform, education, income inequality, criminal justice, and urban planning.

 After working as a field organizer on the Obama reelection campaign in Ohio, Isaacsohn helped launch Battleground Texas in early 2013, and led political outreach as Deputy Political Director and Deputy Campaigns Director in 2014.
 His geographic focus was in South Texas, primarily working in the Rio Grande Valley and Gulf Coast regions.
 In those communities, Isaacsohn worked to recruit and train local candidates, develop a Latino leadership program to build a pipeline of future candidates and campaign operatives, and drive local investment into grassroots, volunteer driven campaigns.